TheTexta/obsidian-main/Psychology/Social Psychology/Attitude.md

 ### Behaviour affects attitude
 Changing a persons attitude involves getting there **compliance** with your own.
 There are various techniques which people can use to persuade someone.

-##### Foot-in-the-door phenomenon
-People are more persuadable when you start off by giving them a simple achievable task/idea, then elaborating to the main topic later on.
+Foot-in-the-door phenomenon::People are more persuadable when you start off by giving them a simple achievable task/idea, then elaborating to the main topic later on.

-##### Door-in-the-face phenomenon
-An unreasonable request followed by a more reasonable and achievable one.
+Door-in-the-face phenomenon::An unreasonable request followed by a more reasonable and achievable one.
 The second is more likely to be completed after introducing the first.

-##### Reciprocity norm
-When someone does good to you you feel more obliged to then help then and do good to them.
+Reciprocity norm::When someone does good to you you feel more obliged to then help then and do good to them.
 "Do onto others as you would do to you".